 For some time now I had a brand new CD player that was just waiting for me to unpack and install.
 Normally this would be an easy exercise but I knew what was waiting for me.
 A while back I reorganized and partly rebuild the furniture piece that holds the entertainment system as well as my HiFi set.
 After the wrestling match with all the cables I wasn’t too keen on untangling everything in order to install this brand new CD player.
 Cable management remains a pain in the ass for most audio fans, but there are lots of tricks that make it somewhat easier.
 Not necessarily more fun though.
 Saving you from a long and boring story on how I rose to the occasion, I managed to install my CD player and have since enjoyed the advantages of the compact disc.
 Don’t get me wrong I still favor Vinyl over CD, but I was able to buy multitude of albums that would have easily cost me 10 times more had I bought them on Vinyl.
-Next to the costs, some albums a far easier to track down on CD than on Vinyl.
+Next to the costs, some albums are far easier to track down on CD than on Vinyl.
 I won’t go as far as to write a whole article comparing both formats but let’s say that the CD player brought a new dimension to my listening experience.
 Before showing you what CD’s I bought over the past few weeks, I will be rattling on for one paragraph on why buying CD’s can be an interesting option.
 For all who are here just solely for the music, you know what to do!

 One of the surprises in this digital age is the resurgence of Vinyl sales for already a number of years.
 There was always a core audience who would never abandon the format but record collecting became mainstream once again.
 My theory is that digital platforms offer so much music that it’s hard to navigate through and it loses value since it doesn’t require you to take an effort.
 In this economy, offering an effortless experience is the mainstay for businesses to thrive.
 Nobody seems to allow themselves any time.
 So everything that requires an effort is by definition something that’s gets less attention.
 Look at the growth of food delivery services or delivering groceries at your door step, not saying I don’t enjoy these services, it’s just merely an observation.
 This economy thrives on taking away every possible hurdle by which you lose contact with the process on how this product came to be and devaluates your perception of it.
 Maybe a strange comparison, but to me it’s similar to how we are now used to buy meat.
 It comes prepared in a plastic container, but you lose the connection of how this piece of meat came to be.
 In the hunger for getting something that feels real, Vinyl filled in a gap because it is something people can relate to in a physical sense and brought back the connection of something that you cherish.
 That doesn’t mean people will ditch their subscription to Spotify and will buy everything they listen to on Vinyl, CD or Cassette but for some things in general that you really like it appears to mean something to have it in a physical form.
 To get back on topic, the comeback of Vinyl had an effect on other physical formats as well.
 The CD followed soon after and later Cassettes also rose in popularity.
 Among the differences between the these formats, the growth in price is what mainly stood out.
 Prices of Vinyl have seen an increase of more than 400% over the last couple of years, something which hasn’t gone unnoticed.
 This has something to do with the amount of records available and the minimal resources left to press Vinyl, but also because people make good money off of it.
 It is really mind boggling to see the amount of reissues being released in a limited amount on purple Vinyl with absolutely no added value in the sense of bonus material or a thorough remastering.
 It’s exactly the same album that sits in the 5 euro bin on the second floor where you need to push aside a few boxes.
 It isn’t all for the sake of money making, some albums have become so rare and expensive that a reissue is the only option.
 The Covid-19 situation also had a profound effect on driving up the sales even further.
 The amount of free time people have increased as working from home is the norm for most people, especially for those who work in an office, which are also the people who on average have more to spend on music.
 With more time on your hands and no drop in earnings, the sales of physical formats is steadily growing.
 However the growth in price of the CD isn’t as strong as for Vinyl which makes it a very interesting option for serious music collectors before the mainstream will follow and drive prices up.
 Haven’t lost you yet?
 Still here??
 Then I can recommend reading for instance the annual reports by Discogs to really dig in deep!